How to design an advanced price slider in your interactive prototypes

 - Add an image widget above your slider and your desired upload an image or logo.
 You can add also add text below the image, as in the example.

-Adding interaction to your prototype to allow the icon to slide left and right
+Adding events to your prototype to allow the icon to slide left and right

 Follow these steps to create the event: